htkang369/age_gender_classification/README.md

 # age_gender_classification
-Multi-task learning,using CNN model to classify age and gender
+THis project implements multi-task learning,using CNN model to classify age and gender as well as train age and gender seperately.

+## Tools
+OpenCV 2.4.9.
+TensorFlow 1.4